JustinTrombley96/lambda-ReactWars-V1/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

-React JS is a UI Component Library that was created by Facebook.
-It was mainly created to help deal with complex state.
-It has the main purpose of rendering UI.
-Some great benefits of it are that they are scalable, reusable, fun to write, and is unipionated when it comes to managing your data.

 - [ ] What does it mean to _think_ in react?